Strange-boy/Companion/README.md

 - [X] Login and Sign up Page
     - [X] Creating the Page
     - [X] Adding the Functionality
-- [ ] Forgot Password Page
+- [X] Forgot Password Page
     - [X] Creating the Page
-    - [ ] Adding the Functionality
+    - [X] Adding the Functionality
 - [X] Form Handling and Validation using React Hook Form (RHF)
     - [X] Installing and setting up RHF into the Project
     - [X] Managing the data using RHF
     - [X] Performing Form validation using RHF
     - [X] Both Login and Forgot Password Page
 - [X] Installing and Integration React hot notifications into the project
-- [ ] Setting up Firebase for the project
+- [X] Setting up Firebase for the project
     - [X] Setting and configuring the project in firebase
     - [X] Creating the Sign up and Log in Functionality
-    - [ ] Creating the forgot password Functionality
+    - [X] Creating the forgot password Functionality
-        - [ ] use fireStore to create user data to perform cross validation
 - [ ] Configuring Redux ToolKit for state management
     - [X] Installing the dependencies
     - [X] Creating the app store